sg-developer-portal/doc-portal-publisher-guide/collaboration/teams-and-permissions.md

   > Should you require further information please feel free to contact [Developer Portal Team](https://t.me/+2UFSzS6404ozNjA9).
 ### GitHub

-!> Documentation hosted on GitHub private repositories will migrate to SHIP-HATS GitLab.
+!> Migrating documentation from private GitHub repositories to SHIP-HATS GitLab.

 If your documentation is maintained by a team, you can either: